 In an effort to be greener, the Scotiabank Toronto Waterfront Marathon Running, Health & Fitness Expo is held at the Enercare Centre, a building that features a 30-storey wind turbine and a geothermal plant that replaces conventional heating and cooling systems to save electricity and natural gas.
 It is the first conference center in Canada to achieve LEED silver status from the Canada Green Building Council.

 The Scotiabank Toronto Waterfront Marathon also scored points through its waste prevention efforts.
 The entire event utilizes paperless registration both online and in person at the Expo.
 Of the trash produced by the event, nearly half (47 percent) is diverted from the landfill through recycling efforts.
-Additionally, 120 pairs of lightly used running shoes have been collected for redistribution to those in need, and organizers sent 2,900 pounds of food to Second Harvest, a local food bank who diverted the food to those in need.
+Additionally, hundreds of lightly used running shoes have been collected for redistribution to those in need, and organizers sen thousands of pounds of food to Second Harvest, a local food bank that diverts this food to those in need.

 Green Initiatives at STWM

 The Scotiabank Toronto Waterfront Marathon, Half-Marathon and 5k strives to be extra conscientious in our recycling efforts.
-Green for Life Environmental will be collecting and sorting all cardboard, plastics and other recyclables at the start, all the water stations on the course, and at the finish.
+Green for Life Environmental will be collecting and sorting all cardboard, plastics and other recyclables at the start and finish lines.
 Please do your part and deposit your waste in the appropriate waste receptacles at this event.